Nucleus® Implant reliability

 The reliability of sound processors is measured differently to that of implants, but we apply the same transparency and consistency in reporting.

-The industry-standard measure that is used to track sound processor reliability is ‘FCRR’ (Failed Component Retrieval Rate).
+The industry-standard measure that is used to track sound processor reliability is ‘FCRR’ (Failed Component Return Rate).
 While more detail on that is included in our full Reliability Report, we are pleased to note that our latest Nucleus 8 Sound Processor has delivered 0.2% average failure (FCRR) over 12 months.1

 Cochlear Nucleus System Reliability Report